- Cardiology 84

 Staying informed and vigilant helps expectant mothers manage DVT effectively, ensuring a healthier pregnancy.
 Always consult your healthcare provider if you suspect symptoms or need treatment guidance.

-DVT itself doesn't directly affect the baby, but complications can arise if a blood clot travels to the lungs (pulmonary embolism).
-Prompt treatment reduces risks to both mother and baby.
+DVT itself doesn’t harm the baby, but a clot traveling to the lungs (pulmonary embolism) can be dangerous.
+Timely treatment lowers risks, ensuring the safety of both mother and baby.

 - Cardiology 2132